Storm Eowyn breaks Irish wind speed records

 It also reported the mean wind speed record of 131kmh (81mph) set in 1945 in Foynes has been broken during the storm, with up to 135kmh (84mph) at Mace Head at 4am.

-The storm has caused extensive and widespread damage to the electricity network, with power outages affecting 560,000 homes, farms and businesses in the Republic of Ireland, with thousands more impacted in Northern Ireland.
+The storm has caused extensive and widespread damage to the electricity network, with power outages affecting 715,000 homes, farms and businesses in the Republic of Ireland, and more than 93,000 impacted in Northern Ireland.

-ESB says it expects significant further outages as Storm Eowyn moves across the country.
+ESB Networks in Ireland says it expects significant further outages as Storm Eowyn moves across the country.

+North of the border, NIE Networks said the storm was causing “widespread damage” to the electricity infrastructure.

+It warned that restoration efforts will take significant time as crews cannot begin work until it is safe to do so.

 Dublin Airport announced that more than 110 scheduled departures and 110 arrivals have been cancelled by airlines for Friday.